shotgunsoftware/tk-multi-data-validation/docs/api.rst

 Data
 ------------------

 The data drives the App display and functionality.
-A set of data :ref:`Validation Rules <validation-api-data-rule>` are defined by the :ref:`hook <validation-hooks-data-validator>` method :class:`hooks.data_validator.AbstractDataValidatorHook.get_validation_data`.
+A set of data :ref:`Validation Rules <validation-api-data-rule>` are defined by the :ref:`hook <validation-hooks-data-validator>` method :class:`hooks.data_validation.AbstractDataValidationHook.get_validation_data`.
 The App will display the rule set and provide actions to related to the validation rules.
 See the :ref:`validation-api-data-rule` class reference for more details.

 .. _validation-api-data-rule: